azhdari/database-effect/README.md

 !Note:
 *Currently DatabaseEff only supports .net6* .
 !Note:
-*This is absolutely a new project, so use it carefully* .
+*This project is under heavy development at this stage, so everything is subject to change!*

 ## Dependencies
-This library depends on both `EfCore 6` and `Linq2Db` (Linq2Db for EfCore).
+This library depends on `Linq2db` ([github repo](https://github.com/linq2db/linq2db)).
-Eventually I'll pick one of these, but for now, I experiment both.

 ---